rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

     transition: all 0.5s;
 }
 ```
 it's `hidden` by default, but once it's invoked it must be be above everything -- this is handled by the `z-index` property.
-Its position must be `fixed`, since it's not a movable window; also it can't be targeted by cursor: `pointer-events` are none.
-Another key aspect is the background color: in order to make it stand from its background, a slight blurred white is needed:
+Its position must be `fixed`, since it's not a movable window; also it can't be targeted by the cursor: `pointer-events` are none.
+Another key aspect is the background color: in order to make it stand from its background, a slight blurred white is needed (see @css-modal-representation).
-#context figure(
+#figure(
   scope: "parent",
   placement: bottom,
-  {
+  context {
     let height = 3cm
     let width = 7cm
     let spacing = 1.25cm